 Tse Wei's experience includes advising:

-- a contractor in ICC arbitration dispute under UAE law arising from a FIDIC-based agreement for a landmark mixed-use development project
+- a Malaysian contractor in an ICC arbitration under UAE law arising from a FIDIC-based agreement for a landmark mixed-use development project.

 Tse Wei was called to the Malaysian and English Bars.
 He holds a Bachelors and Masters of Law from the London School of Economics, and is a Member of the Chartered Institute of Arbitrators.